 The following Financial Services practice note provides comprehensive and up to date legal information covering:

-The Fourth Money Laundering Directive (EU) 2015/849 (MLD4) was published in the Official Journal of the EU on 5 June 2015 together with the Second Wire Transfer Regulation (EU) 2015/847 (WTR2).
-Member States were required to transpose MLD4 into national law by 26 June 2017, which was the date of application of WTR2.
-MLD4 and WTR2 together updated and improved the EU's anti-money laundering (AML) and counter terrorist financing (CTF) regime.
+The Fourth Money Laundering Directive (EU) 2015/849 (MLD4) was published in the Official Journal of the EU on 5 June 2015 together with the Second Wire Transfer Regulation (EU) 2015/847 (EU WTR2).
+Member States were required to transpose MLD4 into national law by 26 June 2017, which was the date of application of EU WTR2.
+MLD4 and EU WTR2 together are the principal EU legislative measures on anti-money laundering (AML) and counter terrorist financing (CTF) in the UK.

-For information on WTR2, see Practice Note: Second Wire Transfer Regulation (WTR2)—essentials.
+For information on EU WTR2 and Retained Regulation (EU) 2015/847 (UK WTR2), see Practice Note: Second Wire Transfer Regulation (EU WTR2 and UK WTR2)—essentials.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.